I. Background Information

 - Annual operating budget.

-- Amount of proposed request.
+- Amount of dollar request.

 - Brief description of the focus of the funding request and how this request meets Foundation guidelines.